MrPrimate/ddb-adventure-muncher/README.md

 All books with Scenes should now have notes generated.
 Please highlight if you find missing Notes/Pins.

+You can se the state of scene support at [this spreadsheet](https://docs.google.com/spreadsheets/d/17b4jG2W521N_nFkE1jr2UGEjixHGjHGnEO9eSKhFmwo/edit?usp=sharing).

 Books with Aligned, Walled, Lit scenes with Note placed:

 * Lost Mines of Phandelver